Compatibility

 will check if you have any of the old style painting packs in your resourcepacks folder and prompt you to convert

 them from the mod's main menu.
-Set this to true
+Set this to true to silence them globally.
+Defaults to false.

 Single player per-world configuration